krze/CP2020-Character-Sheet/README.md

   - [x] Armor that occupies the various zones and all body locations
   - [x] Encumbrance values
 - [ ] Cyberware list
+  - [ ] Cyber body part replacements for Head, Torso, Arms, and Legs
+  - [ ] A list of Cyberwear that modifies your humanity
+- [x] Improved skills
+  - [x] Taggable skills
+  - [x] Resettable skills
+  - [x] Skills that respond to skill modifiers
 - [ ] Status display
   - [ ] Damage and effects listed
   - [ ] Cyberwear and its damage